 NASA Scientific Computing

-NASA’s climate‑modeling team adopted xarray 2025.0 and dask for parallel computation on Python arrays, enabling petabyte‑scale simulations with less than half the previous runtime.
+NASA’s climate‑modeling team adopted xarray 2025.0 and dask for parallel computation on arrays, enabling petabyte‑scale simulations with less than half the previous runtime.

 Key Takeaways